andstor/mush-dsl/tdt4250.mush.xtext/README.md

 continue //wil jump to next iteration of the loop
 ```
 ```
-stop //is used to signal that a loop or a function has ended, after stop in the other blok of the function, there are not allowed to write more code
+stop //is used to signal that a loop or a function has ended,
+//after stop in the other blok of the function, there are not allowed to write more code
 ```

 ### Expressions